 Back to top

-Everyone has their own way of dealing with their illness and the different emotions they experience.
+Finding out you have thyroid lymphoma can be difficult.
+Everyone has their own way of dealing with their illness and the different emotions they have.
 Some people find it helpful to talk things over with family and friends or their doctor or nurse.
 You can also contact Macmillan’s cancer support specialists or the organisations below for more information and support.

 The Lymphoma Association gives emotional support, advice and information on all aspects of NHL.
 It has a national network of people with lymphoma and local groups.